DEFRA/cdp-libraries/README.md

 - Developer writes changeset
 - Chooses correct bump for changes
 - CI does everything else.
-Versions, tags, releases, publishes — automated
+Versions, tags, releases and publishes

 Releasing to `npm` and tagging on `GitHub` is done using the [changeset](https://github.com/changesets/changesets) and [release-it](https://github.com/release-it/release-it) tools, which is configured in the root of the workspace.